AxelFrosthagen/dotfiles/README.md

 | golang | Go programming language |

 ### Emacs
+> [!WARNING]
-This is an old module.
-No longer supported...
+> This is an old module.
+No longer guaranteed to work.